 Commenting on the current state of opposition parties in the country, Mr Bah, who was an opposition leader for 20 years during which he was the subject of mock and ridicule by the previous regime of Yahya Jammeh, accused opponents of the president of having a fixation with the president and instead of the bread and butter issues of the country.

-“Yes it is easy to insult Adama Barrow.
-Every body wants to be president overnight.
+“Yes, it is easy to insult Adama Barrow.
+Everybody wants to be president overnight.
 An opposition party has a role to play and that’s why you are recognised and given rights by law.
 You got to know your job.
-How can an opposition member stand in public and say [the president must serve] three years when you know the law that protects you and gives you the right to criticise the president says its five years.
+How can an opposition member stand in public and say [the president must serve] three years when you know the law that protects you and gives you the right to criticize the president says its five years.

 The former National Assembly Member for Upper Saloum used the opportunity to remind Gambians about the dangers of political instability.

-He urged them to cast their minds back to what happened during the political impasse in 2016 and early 2017, when some over hundred thousand Gambians fled the country as refugees resulting in some people dying whilst trying to flee.
+He urged them to cast their minds back to what happened during the political impasse in 2016 and early 2017 when some over a hundred thousand Gambians fled the country as refugees resulting in some people dying whilst trying to flee.

 “You cannot remember that just two years ago?
-Now you want to allow some body to come and destabilise this country, which has been chosen as the best place to invest, for us to create jobs and a middle class society, improve on the economy and give you a better life.
-Under Barrow everyone is free to do what you want to do as long as it’s within the law.
+Now you want to allow somebody to come and destabilize this country, which has been chosen as the best place to invest, for us to create jobs and middle-class society, improve on the economy and give you a better life.
+Under Barrow, everyone is free to do what you want to do as long as it’s within the law.
 Let’s please remain united and committed to our country.
 We can have our political differences but it should not be the means to our destruction.”